Miami Valley Community Action Partnership assistance programs.

 Other assistance for veterans is utility bill payment assistance and weatherization services.
 V.E.T.S. has also partnered with many other local and state of Ohio organizations to assist veterans to become self-sufficient.
 For more information or to enroll, call (937) 341-5000.

 Work PAYS is one of the main employment readiness program that assists low-income and unemployed persons to enter the workforce by creating an Individual Employment Plan.
+Community Action works with companies and non-profits across Dayton Ohio to help those in need.
 This will help them identify their core strengths and skills, coaching and job search assistance.
 The staff from the agency will also help to locate affordable food, housing, and clothing.

 Community Action Partnership, Darke County, 1469 Sweitzer Street, Greenville, OH 45331, (937) 548-8143 or (937) 459-5476